- Pen kits

 I’ll explain that using an example though.
 Let’s say you’ve decided to use a connection thread of M9x0.75 You’ve got to allow for a thickness all round of about 1mm.
 That is 1mm added to the radius though, so in fact that adds 2mm to the overall diameter, which gets you to 11mm.
 In this example then, 11mm represents the absolute minimum size of the minor diameter of the thread you can use for the cap.
 Refer back to Majors Minors & Pitches and you’ll see that if you choose a cap thread of say M12x0.8, that will result in a minor of 11.2mm, which in fact leaves you with a separation of 1.1mm all round.

 Hallelujah - we’ve got a cap thread size, and I hope you can see how we’ve finally arrived there.
-Read Top Tip #2 below, and you’ll see that the tenon, onto which you’re going to cut the Cap thread, and into which your going to cut the Section connector thread, needs to be sized to 12mm for the above example (or just slightly less in fact).
+Read Top Tip #2 below, and you’ll see that the tenon, onto which you’re going to cut the Cap thread, and into which you're going to cut the Section connector thread, needs to be sized to 12mm for the above example (or just slightly less in fact).

 |Top Tip #2|